maria-antoniak/little-mallet-wrapper/README.md

 #### `process_string(text, lowercase=True, remove_short_words=True, remove_stop_words=True, remove_punctuation=True, numbers='replace', stop_words=STOPS)`

 A simple string processor that prepares raw text for topic modeling.
+CAUTION: Depending on your data, you might need to write your own processing function.
+Do not rely on this function for non-English languages; both the stopword list and the punctuation removal assume English as input.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |